kvabapo/ci-cd/README.md

-# devops_stuff
+# Robot Framework with Jenkins
-A collection of projects learning devops
+A collection of projects learning CI/CD